 of CPE over a twelve-month period at Pennsylvania Hospital (--the peer group meets

-weekly at Pennsylvania Hospital for five hours of seminar and works 10-14 hours of patient
+weekly at HUP and students work 10-14 hours of patient

-care per week there, with monthly night duty at HUP).
+care per week at Pennsylvania Hospital, with monthly night duty at HUP).
 The HUP program unit begins in

 September, and the Pennsylvania Hospital program units begin in September and February.

 The CPE Application Form (--see our Application Procedure page) begins the process.
 An interview on site is preferable,